-Recommended Spare - See page 2.
+Recommended Spare-See page 2.

-^1 See page 16 figure 33 for illustration of the DSL-416.
+(1) See page 16 figure 33 for illustration of the DSL-416.

-[®] Assembly of the stationary main contact fingers and inner and outer springs is difficult.
+(2) Assembly of the stationary main contact fingers and inner and outer springs is difficult.
 The Upper Stud Assembly is recommended for the DSL-416, DS-416S and DS-420.

-and pinning operation.
-The Lower Stud Assembly is recommended fo the DS-416S and DS-420.
+(3) Changing the moving main contact is complicated because of a drilling and pinning operation.
+The Lower Stud Assembly is recommended for the DS-416S and DS-420.